JesseEmond/blitz-2023-inscription/tools/README.md

   (e.g. number of ants, iterations, evaporation rate, etc.), using [Vizier](https://github.com/google/vizier) and evaluating on all available games in `../games`.
-For each Vizier suggestion, hyperparameters are written to disk so that the launched bot picks them up.
+For each Vizier suggestion, hyperparameters are written to disk so that the launched bot can pick them up.
   - Can use `python server.py --sweep --gameid=5202` to sweep on a single game.

 ## Online Server Automation / Games Collection